(Last updated: January 13, 2019)

 That said, most of the FFT-based multiply algorithms that were added to y-cruncher after 2012 are able to parallelize recursively into 4-step FFT reductions.
 So the actual isoefficiency function is probably better than Θ(p2).
 Whatever the case is, mainstream desktop systems do not have enough cores to explore the asymptotics.

 The isoefficiency coefficient of Θ(p2) implies weak scalability, but not strong scalability.
-Empirical evidence supports this as y-cruncher's parallel speedup is abysmal at small computation sizes, but almost linear at large sizes.
+Empirical evidence supports this as y-cruncher's parallel speedup is abysmal at small computation sizes, but almost linear at large sizes (when excluding factors like thermal throttling and memory bandwidth limitations).

-Things are much worse on non-uniform memory (NUMA) systems.
-While the scaling is still good on dual-socket systems, it all goes downhill once you put y-cruncher on anything that is extremely heavily NUMA. (such as quad-socket Opteron systems)
+As of 2018, y-cruncher is still a shared memory program and is not optimized for non-uniform memory (NUMA) systems.
+So historically, y-cruncher's performance and scalability has always been very poor on NUMA systems.
+While the scaling is still ok on dual-socket systems, it all goes downhill once you put y-cruncher on anything that is extremely heavily NUMA. (such as quad-socket Opteron systems)